-Class AAA season is delayed four weeks, cementing return of alternate sites return
+Class AAA season is delayed four weeks, cementing return of alternate sites

 “Obviously it’s not perfect,” Angels Manager Joe Maddon said.
 “But as long as they’re going to play, I’m good with it.
 As long as they’re going to get a full season of development.”

 The makeup of the groups at those sites may also change.
-Many teams brought elite prospects to their alternate sites to ensure they played baseball somewhere in the absence of a minor league season, prospects not yet ready for the big leagues can now spend spring training with their teammates and coaches from the Class A and AA levels instead.
+Many teams brought elite prospects to their alternate sites to ensure they played baseball somewhere in the absence of a minor league season, but prospects not yet ready for the big leagues can now spend spring training with their teammates and coaches from the Class A and AA levels instead.

 “Ultimately, I think some of the younger players that could benefit from development, it might make sense to keep in [minor league] camp,” Mozeliak said.

-The original schedule created a limited, but real, logistical conundrum: If the AAA season were to begin on April 6, those players slated for AAA rosters would need to participate in some form of spring training in March.
+The original schedule created a limited but real logistical conundrum: If the Class AAA season were to begin April 6, those players slated for Class AAA rosters would need to participate in some form of spring training in March.
 But major league clubs were limited to 75 players participating in big league camp at their facilities in March, with minor league spring training scheduled to begin when they vacated those facilities for the regular season.

-In other words, each team would have to carry its entire AAA roster as part of a 75-player spring training pool or risk some players starting cold on April 6.
-Most AAA candidates would likely be in camp already anyway, but with teams trying to give young prospects exposure, too, the numbers could get tight for some teams.
-The whole thing amounted to a headache for front office staff trying to allocate talent to minor league rosters.
+In other words, each team would have to carry its entire Class AAA roster as part of a 75-player spring training pool or risk some players starting cold April 6.
+Most Class AAA candidates probably would be in camp already anyway, but with teams trying to give young prospects exposure, too, the numbers could get tight for some teams.
+The whole thing amounted to a headache for front-office staff trying to allocate talent to minor league rosters.

-Now, teams will be able to option players back and forth to the alternate sites as they did in 2020.
-If a player is optioned from the major league team to the alternate site, that counts as a use of one of that player’s option years, much like it would if he were assigned to AAA under normal circumstances.
+Now teams will be able to option players back and forth to the alternate sites as they did in 2020.
+If a player is optioned from the major league team to the alternate site, that counts as a use of one of that player’s option years, much like it would if he were assigned to Class AAA under normal circumstances.